Ideal Gas Law Calculator

 Applicability of the ideal gas formula

-Understanding when the ideal gas formula applies and when it doesn's is a key prerequisite in making sure you use this ideal gas law calculator accordingly.
+Understanding when the ideal gas formula applies and when it does not is a key prerequisite in making sure you use this ideal gas law calculator accordingly.
 The equation for the ideal gas (PV=nRT) applies only to, well, an ideal gas.
 If a real gas behaves sufficiently like an ideal gas the formula can be used as an approximation depending on the required margin of error.

 The major issue with the idea gas law is that it neglects both molecular size and intermolecular attractions, therefore it is most accurate for monatomic gases at high temperatures and low pressures.
 With lower densities (large volume at low pressure) the neglect of molecular size becomes less critical since the average distance between adjacent molecules becomes much larger relative to the size of the molecules themselves.
 Increasing temperature means higher thermal kinetic energy which diminishes the relative importance of intermolecular attractions.

 For a more precise equation of state you might want to use the van der Waals equation calculator instead of the ideal gas law calculator above.

 NIST Special Publication 330 (2008) - "The International System of Units (SI)", edited by Barry N.Taylor and Ambler Thompson, p.
 52